This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 The American Dental Association (ADA) suggests that children should start receiving oral health care before they have teeth by wiping their gums down with a warm cloth.[2]
 This not only cleans their mouth, but it helps them get used to having their mouth cleaned, something that some children with cerebral palsy have difficulties with when they get older.

 Once teeth have erupted, regular twice-daily cleaning with a non-fluoridated toothpaste is recommended.
 Once children are old enough to spit, fluoridated toothpaste is recommended.
-Ask your dentist which type of toothpaste would be best for children who have difficulty spitting due to cerebral palsy.
+Ask your dentist which type of toothpaste is best for children with difficulty spitting due to cerebral palsy.

-As a parent, guardian, or caregiver, you will be responsible for supervising daily oral hygiene at home.
+As a parent, guardian, or caregiver, you will supervise daily oral hygiene at home.
 Brushing, flossing, and rinsing should be a daily habit.
 This includes brushing, flossing, and rinsing after meals and after the medication intake.

 Consider the following to help you become successful with home oral health care for your child:

-- Purchase toothbrushes and floss that is easier to use, such as an electric toothbrush and toothpick floss sticks
+- Purchase toothbrushes and floss that are easier to use, such as an electric toothbrush and toothpick floss sticks

 - Buy toothpaste made for children with sensitive teeth and gums